SecondSonConsulting/Baseline/README.md

 Once the primary script is run, the following sequence occurs:
 1. Verifies a configuration file in the preference doman of `com.secondsonconsulting.baseline` is present on the device.
     1. Baseline will timeout after 10 minutes if a profile cannot be found.
-1. If Installomator labels are defined in the mobile configuration profile, then the latest version of Installomator is installed.
+1. If Installomator labels are defined in the mobile configuration profile, then the latest version of Installomator is downloaded and installed.
 1. The latest version of SwiftDialog is installed.
+    1. This will be downloaded from Github, unless you bundle your own version and place it in `/usr/local/Baseline/Packages/SwiftDialog.pkg`
 1. Baseline then waits until an active end user is logged in on the device.
-    1. This process does not have a timeout and will continue to wait until a user has logged into the device.
+    1. This process does not have a timeout and will continue to wait until a user has logged in.
 1. When a valid user is identified `InitialScripts` are processed.
     1. There is no SwiftDialog component to `InitialScripts`.
 This is where you can customize your welcome experience to suit your use case by writing your own SwiftDialog script and calling it here.
 1. Once `InitialScripts` are completed, a SwiftDialog progress list will show each additional item as it is processed.